 This is basically the first thing you should do when starting an online business.
 Fortunately, creating a professional website today isn’t as costly and complicated as before.
 I understand the difficulty in trying to put out valuable content on different pages, but that shouldn’t be the reason you don’t have a website for your business.

 The nature of some businesses is such that people don’t immediately see the need for a website.
 Many freelancers offering their services on job sites and social media often don’t realize they need a website.
 The reason is that these platforms offer them a ready marketplace.
 But there is a big danger here.

 These platforms can implement big changes at any moment, and that can completely throw you out of business.
 Your website should be where you build a solid presence online.
-While you focus on other platforms to generate income, drive traffic to your website.
+While you focus on other platforms to generate income, hire development team, create your own website and drive traffic to it.

 2. Add a blog to your site

 What gives life to your business website and makes it a powerful promotion tool is a blog.
 A blog allows you to publish fresh content that constantly attracts readers from different channels online.
 A well-studied business blogging strategy is capable of giving your constant business growth and increasing income.